Skip to content

 2. Check global runtime health

-agh observe health -o json
+agh doctor -o json

 Look for unhealthy subsystems before focusing on the agent process.
 Memory indexing, event storage, or daemon connectivity problems can make a session look broken even when the provider process is not the root cause.